diehlpk/diehlpk.github.io/vita.md

 ---
 #### Education

-* Diploma in Computer Science of the University of Stuttgart
+* Diploma in Computer Science, University of Stuttgart, 2013

-#### Experience
+#### Professional Experience
 * Research Assistant at the Institute for Simulation of large Systems (University of Stuttgart)
 * Research Assistant at the Institute for Numerical Simulation (University of Bonn)

+#### Visiting positions
-* Guest research Assistant at the Digitial Media Center (Louisiana State University)
+* Guest research Assistant, Center for Computation and Technology, Louisiana State University, 2015